AdobeDocs/campaign-classic.en/help/installation/using/email-archiving.md

 >[!NOTE]
 >
->In a mid-sourcing instance, the directory for the archived emails is located on the mid-sourcing server.
+>In a mid-sourcing instance, the directory for the BCC emails is located on the mid-sourcing server.
 >
 >The deliveryID and the broadlogID come from the mid-sourcing server when the status of the emails is not sent.
 Once the status has changed to **[!UICONTROL Sent]**, these IDs come from the marketing server.